 “Fashion psychology is the application of psychological theories and principles to the fashion industry,” explains Shakaila Forbes-Bell, founder of Fashion is Psychology.
 Forbes-Bell has specialized in fashion psychology for the past five years, helping clients and companies gain a deeper relationship with their wardrobes.
 “Fashion psychology also provides insight into how our purchases shape us and enables us to navigate different elements of our identity,” she adds.
-Whether it be clothes, accessories, shoes or jewelry, the premise remains the same – studies have revealed a feedback loop between what we wear and our mood, confirming that how we dress can boost our morale, build confidence and even improve relaxation.
+Whether it be clothes, accessories, shoes or jewelry, the premise remains the same: studies have revealed a feedback loop between what we wear and our mood, confirming that how we dress can boost our morale, build confidence and even improve relaxation.

 Color, for example, is a powerful tool.
-“We all have personal associations with colors that remind us of a particular time, place or person; and when we wear those colors, we embody the traits we associate with them,” she says.
+“We all have personal associations with colors that remind us of a particular time, place or person; when we wear those colors, we embody the traits we associate with them,” she says.
 “It’s also important to acknowledge the cultural associations of certain colors.
 For example, in many western cultures, red is associated with romance and studies have shown that wearing red can increase attractiveness ratings.”
-Mair explains that red is the most studied color in terms of psychology because its wavelength excites us biologically, which may well explain the eye-catching allure of crimson-colored jewels such as rubies, garnets and tourmalines.
+Mair explains that red is the most studied color in terms of psychology because its wavelength excites us biologically, which may well explain the eye-catching allure of crimson-colored jewels, including rubies, garnets and tourmalines.

-Another intrinsic quality of jewelry is its magpie effect – by wearing intensely scintillating jewels, we can enhance our overall visual appeal.
+Another intrinsic quality of jewelry is its magpie effect – by wearing intensely scintillating gems, we can enhance our overall visual appeal.
 “Studies have shown that people prefer objects that are displayed on a shiny surface than those placed on a matte one,” says Forbes-Bell.
 “Some evolutionary psychologists believe that our attraction to glossy or shiny objects stems from our innate need to seek out water as a valuable resource,” she explains.
-“Historically, jewelry would also have been most often worn by those of nobility or notability; those who commanded attention or sought to draw attention to their status and wealth,” adds Terrelonge.
+“Historically, jewelry would also have been most often worn by those of nobility or notability; those who commanded attention or sought to draw attention to their status and wealth,” adds Dr. Terrelonge.